SimonRichardson/snowy/README.md

 ### Local development

-Snowy expects that you have a `$GOPATH` configured correctly and that you've installed it using `go get ...`.
-Once these are done, it should be as simple as `make install`, which will get all the correct dependencies for you to start working with the code.
+Snowy expects that you have a `$GOPATH` configured correctly with `$GOPATH/bin` in your path and that you've installed it using `go get ...`.
+Once these are done, it should be as simple as `make all`, which will get all the correct dependencies for you to start working with the code.

 ### Integration development